argilla-io/argilla/README.md

 5. Do any data preparation, pre-processing, or pre-annotation with a pretrained model, and

-6. Transform your dataset rows/records into Argilla records and log them into a dataset using `rg.log`.
+6. Transform your dataset rows/records into Argilla records and log them into a dataset using `rb.log`.
 If your dataset is already loaded as a Hugging Face dataset, check the `read_datasets` method to make this process even simpler.

 ### How can I train a model
 The training datasets created with Argilla are model agnostic.